 Probability curves for different relationship types

 The most striking thing about the figures shown here is the curve for grandparent/grandchild relationships, which features two distinct peaks.
-Who would’ve thought that those relationships are so different than avuncular and half-sibling relationships?
+Who would’ve thought that those relationships are so different from avuncular and half-sibling relationships?
 Genetic genealogists have been treating them all the same.
 We now see that treating them as a homogenous group is an unnecessary oversimplification.

 Figure 1.
 Probability curves for relationship types 5C1R to full-siblings at AncestryDNA.
 The y-axis shows the probability of each relationship type relative to all others included.
 All types here are sex-averaged, although the calculator gives sex-specific probabilities for half-avuncular, 1C, avuncular, half-sibling, and grandparent/grandchild relationships.
 1C1R = 1st cousin, once removed; cM = centiMorgan, HIR = half-identical regions.
 The second cousin (2C) curve is higher because it’s the first curve to be the only one from its group (it has little competition near its center).